The diagonal cycle Euler system for ${\rm GL}_2\times{\rm GL}_2$: Introduction

 In this paper we study the anticyclotomic Iwasawa theory of Rankin--Selberg convolutions of two modular forms using a new Euler system arising from $p$-adic families of diagonal cycles.
-As applications, we obtain results towards the Bloch--Kato conjecture and the Iwasawa main conjecture in this setting.
+By an application of Kolyvagin's methods, our construction yields results towards the Bloch--Kato conjecture and the Iwasawa main conjecture in this setting.